woltapp/mitmproxy-mock/README.md

 }
 ```

+However, the match-all regular expression `~` can be used to force all
+otherwise unmatched requests or responses to be processed.
+The following
-Whereas the following would return the status 418 for all paths _except_
+would return the status 418 for all paths _except_ `/foo` which, as an
-`/foo` which, as an exact match, prevents regular expression paths
+exact match, prevents regular expression paths (including `~`) from being
-(including `~`) from being evaluated for that path:
+evaluated for that path:

 ``` json
 "request":{